Let’s face it the ‘second screen’ is here.

 In fact, recent research from eMarketer found that over 177 million adults (18+) use their phones while watching TV.
 While that has big implications if you’re running traditional TV ads, it’s also something that brands need to increasingly think more about when it comes to the mobile experience.

-How do you effectively reach these people, regardless of when and which device they’re using?
+How do you effectively reach these people using a second screen, regardless of when and which device they’re using?
 How do you stand out and break through the noise amidst the choices coming from not just one but two or maybe even three devices?

 The answer could be screen-agnostic strategies and leveraging existing creative across channels and screens, TV’s included.
 Here’s how it works: instead of customizing different ads for individual platforms, you’d create content that works across platforms to reach audiences wherever their attention happens to be at the time.